BenjaminBurton/AWS-VPC-Setup/README.md

 Steps Involved:

-- ✅ Create VPC in AWS Console
+- ✅ Create 1 VPC in AWS Console
-- ✅ Create subnets to link to the VPC
+- ✅ Create 2 subnets then attatch them to the VPC created
-- ✅ Create Internet Gateway after IG is created attach the VPC
+- ✅ Give the subnets IPv4 CIDRs
+- ✅ Create internet gateway so we have internet
-- ✅ Create Route Tables and attach to the VPC
+- ✅ Attatch internet gateway to VPC
-- ✅ Edit the route and apply the universal IP 0.0.0.0/0
+- ✅ Go to VPC's main route table and edit the routes
-- ✅ Attach the Internet Gateway (IG)
+- ✅ give the destination the universal IP address and target the internet Gateway and save changes
-- ✅ Go to the Route Tables and edit the subnet associations to the route tables and save the associations
+- ✅ go to subnet associations and add the 2 subnets created and save associations
-- ✅ Once the connections are made Go to the EC2 Dashboard and select Instances in the resources and Launch an Instance
+- ✅ now go to the EC2 (Virtual servers in the cloud) dashboard and create an Instance (launch instance)
-- ✅ Name the Instance and and choose an application i.e. Amazon Linux AWS.
-(Use Free Tier for AMI & Instance type)
+- ✅ name the server and choose a distrubution
-- ✅ Create a new key Pair for login and name the key pair (you can use same key for multiple Instances)
-- ✅ Select key pair RSA for ssh and .pem for Private key file format (Allow SSH traffic from anywhere for this lesson)
+- ✅ create new key pair (if one isnt already available) if so select it
-- ✅ In Network Settings select the correct VPC & the associated Subnet.
+- ✅ under networking settings edit and select the VPC and subnet created
+- ✅ enable auto-assign public IP address
-- ✅ Under the Inbound security group rules the type should be ssh with protocol TCP with port range 22
+- ✅ ssh protocol should be TCP port 22
+- ✅ launch instance and repeat for 2nd instance
+- ✅ for windows it will be RDP instead of ssh and the port will be 3389
-- ✅ To launch the instance now that it is connected, select the instance and connect
+- ✅ go to the instance you want to run and select connect
-- ✅ Under connect to Instance choose ssh
-- ✅ Open an SSH client, Locate your private key file.
-The key used is a .pem file
+- ✅ for the ssh client open a terminal on Apple (different for windows will document later)
+- ✅ cd into the folder the key pair is in and run the commands
-- ✅ Run this command, if necessary, to ensure your key is not publicly viewable. chmod 400 + the .pem key file name
+- ✅ run chmod 400 + name of key pair (to ensure key is not publicly visible)
+- ✅ run ssh -i "key pair name" ec2-user@ + IP given
+- ✅ select yes on the dialog prompt
+- ✅ you should see Amazon Linux 2 AMI logo if done correctly
+- ✅ run logout to close connection and get back to your shell
+- ✅ for windows server select instance and go to RDP client
+- ✅ select password and upload private key to decrypt
+- ✅ decrypt password
+- ✅ copy password
+- ✅ download remote desktop file
+- ✅ open download remote desktop file
+- ✅ paste password to launch instance
+- ✅ select yes to continue on pop up dialouge box
-- ✅ then Connect to your instance using its Private IP
+- ✅ you should see your instance live

 - [x] Figure how to ping from one server to another
 - [x] Write a Blog Post on Hashnode about the experience.